-This article is written to provide you a high level overview of how to run Oracle database on Azure.
+This article is written to provide you a high-level overview of how to run Oracle DB (database) on Azure.
 There are some significant differences for Oracle Architectures when it comes to Azure and there are some additional opportunities as well.
 This article specifically talks about how to map on-premise Oracle architectures on Azure.

 IaaS vs PaaS

 Customers had two options originally for running Oracle database on azure namely IaaS and PaaS.
 Microsoft does not provide Oracle DB as a PaaS service anymore and Oracle on Azure is only possible under IaaS model.

 Azure offers only BYOL options for running Oracle on Azure.
 As per Oracle’s published licensing document, a core factor of 0.5 should be when calculating the licenses needed on Azure for Oracle Enterprise Edition choice.
 In evaluating the licenses needed for Oracle careful analysis of the CPU performance mapping has to be performed.
 Almost all the times, the hardware on-premises are legacy and not with an upgraded chipset.
 However, on Azure the CPU capabilities are constantly evolving and moving to the next generation.
 2GHz CPU with a previous generation is lesser power than a 2GHz CPU of the next generation on Azure.
 Please see the table below with CPU capability matrix which could be handy when comparing on-premises to Azure capacity analysis for Intel servers.
 Also for a variety of reasons and situations hardware on-premises could potentially be oversized and underutilized.
 Moving to Azure cloud gives the opportunity optimize workloads and licenses.
 In a nutshell, you might potentially need lesser licenses on Azure than on-premises.